Watch the Tour De France: Going to the Greatest Cycling Event of All Time

 If you’ve ever dreamed of experiencing the Tour de France in person, the first step is to start planning early.
 This is essential, as the Tour’s dates and routes are announced by October.
 Therefore flights, start and finish town hotels and AirBnBs book up quickly!
 In addition, bike rentals, plus van or RV rentals will be completely sold out if you wait too long.

 As an example, I booked my flights in March to arrive at the Tour de France start city of Bilbao.
 Then, I secured hotels in each city I planned to visit- Bilbao, Biarritz, Bayonne, and San Sebastian.
-We know several people that began booking their trip to watch the Tour de France in December!
-And it’s not to say you can’t wait until 1 month or 1 week (eek!) before the Tour starts, but be prepared for higher prices on flights, hotel rates, and a scarcity of bikes available in the towns that will host the Tour!
+It’s not to say you can’t wait until 1 month or 1 week (eek!) before the Tour starts, but be prepared for higher prices on flights, hotel rates, and a scarcity of bikes available in the towns that will host the Tour!

 One thing we definitely recommend is to pack light.
 Especially if you’ll be moving from town to town during the Tour.
 You can always buy clothes, or visit a laundromat!
-It’s also summertime, so you’ll be in shorts and a t-shirt most days.
+In addition, the tour happens in the summertime, so you’ll be in shorts and a t-shirt most days in France.

 2. Decide Which Stages of the Tour de France to Watch